parse-community/docs/_includes/graphql/queries.md

 `City` have a `streets` `Relation` field.
 `Street` have a `houses` `Relation` field.

-Let's build a query matching a countries that contains at least a city with more than 20000 peoples and that contain at least a street that match `/rue/i` regex and this street should contain at least an house with a name equal to `Parse Members`.
+Let's build a query matching countries that contain at least one city with more than 20,000 people and that contain at least one street that matches `/rue/i` regex and this street should contain at least one house with a name equal to `Parse Members`.

 A really deep query but **Parse Server** with **GraphQL** can handle this type of request easly.